 Grants and Sponsored Programs

-The Office of Grants and Sponsored Programs (OGSP) is responsible for assisting faculty, staff and administrators with pre-award services; such as preparing and submitting proposals, developing and conducting workshops and seminars, and providing regulatory oversight.
+The Office of Grants and Sponsored Programs (OGSP) at Southern University at New Orleans is responsible for assisting faculty, staff and administrators with pre-award services; such as preparing and submitting proposals, developing and conducting workshops and seminars, and providing regulatory oversight.

-- To assist faculty members, staff members and administrators in preparing and submitting competitive proposals to external sources of support for instructional, service, and research activities.
+Assisting faculty members, staff members and administrators in preparing and submitting competitive proposals to external agencies for support of instructional, service, and research activities.

-- To develop workshops and seminars on opportunities, issues, and tasks related to extramural support.
+Developing workshops and seminars on opportunities, issues, and tasks related to external support.

-- To provide oversight of federal, state, and university compliance issues.
+Providing oversight of federal, state, and university compliance requirements.

 Some specific services are:

-- Assisting in obtaining information and forms related to proposal preparation and submission;
+Assisting in obtaining information, guidelines and forms related to proposal preparation and submission;

 Post-award services are provided by the Budget Manager/Post Award Administrator.
-Some specific functions performed include:
+Some specific functions include:

-- In conjunction with the Vice Chancellor for Finance and Administration, engages in fiscal and business negotiations with awarding agencies;
+1. In conjunction with the Vice Chancellor for Research and Strategic Initiatives, engages in fiscal and business negotiations with awarding agencies;

-- Provides contract administrative support, monitors contractual compliance;
+4. Providing contract administrative support, monitoring contractual compliance;

 Grant Writing Tips